The morning after the mating...

 The pulsating sound of blades chopping through the air got louder and louder, our eyes widening as the sound became more and more distinguishable.

 “Uh-oh.”
 My voice trembled.
 The color drained from Axel's face as we both recognized the sound.

 It was a helicopter hovering over the property.
 It was only when a strong beam of white-light shone in through the closed curtains did we realize the severity of the situation.

-We crept over to the window hesitantly; moving the curtains aside carefully so we could peep through just enough to see without being spotted.
+We crept over to the window, hesitantly moving the curtains aside so we could peep through just enough to see without being spotted.
 I let out a strangled cry at the sight of the armed police and news vans screeching to a stop outside.

 The wind vortex that the helicopter blades were creating caused the treetops to bend and sway.
 I clung to Axel as we both flinched back from the windows with wide-eyed horror.

 My heart was pounding in my chest like a jack-hammer.